jamietanna/sarahseewhy.github.io/_posts/2019-01-18-reflection-week-3.md

 > [we] search for origins in the past of the problems of the present in hopes of bringing justice and peace in the future.

 This is true both for historians but to some extent for developers.
 We do search for origins in the past (commit history) to better understand the problems in the present – and do we hope to bring justice and peace in the future?
-Probably not, but perhaps it's worth thinking about.
+Probably not, but perhaps it's worth thinking about, maybe we should.

 We _are_ historical actors.